 The Competition Act 2004 (the "Competition Act") prohibits anti-competitive practices.
 Specific prohibited activities include agreements that prevent, restrict or distort competition, abuse of dominance and mergers that substantially lessen competition, whether these take place within or outside of Singapore, so long as they have an impact on a market in Singapore.
 The Competition and Consumer Commission of Singapore (the "CCCS") is responsible for administering and enforcing the Competition Act, which covers all industries and sectors unless specifically exempted or excluded.
 Infringements of the Competition Act can result in financial penalties of up to 10 per cent. of the turnover of the business in Singapore for each year of infringement, up to a maximum of three years.
 The CCCS also has powers to impose directions requiring infringing undertakings to stop or modify the activity or conduct, or in the case of anti-competitive mergers, to remedy, mitigate or eliminate the adverse effects arising from the merger.
-For mergers, the CCCS may also consider interim measures to prevent merger parties from taking any action that might prejudice the CCCS's ability to consider the merger situation further and/or to impose appropriate remedies.
-Such interim measures may include directions that stop the implementation of the merger, or where the merger has already been implemented, require a merger to be dissolved or modified.
+For mergers, the CCCS may also consider interim measures to prevent merger parties from taking any action that might prejudice the CCCS's ability to consider the merger, or where the merger has already been implemented, require a merger to be dissolved or modified.